MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Turn on classification globalization features (Public preview)

-[Classification globalization features](unifiedlabelingclient-version-release-history.md#increased-accuracy-for-sensitive-information-types), including increased accuracy for East Asian languages, and support for double-byte characters, is turned off by default.
+[Classification globalization features](unifiedlabelingclient-version-release-history.md#increased-accuracy-for-sensitive-information-types), including increased accuracy for East Asian languages and support for double-byte characters.
+These enhancements are provided only for 64-bit processes, and are turned off by default.

 Turn on these features for your policy specify the following strings: